 When trying to figure out and deal with aggressive people, keep the following rules in mind:

 Rule 1, you’ve got to understand that very often, aggression comes from within one when they are very insecure.
-It can be referred to as a defence mechanism.
+It can be referred to as a defense mechanism.
 It’s rare to see a happy, self- confident individual get aggressive with people to get things done.

 Rule 2, do not underestimate anyone.
 Anyone can be aggressive!
 Even your boss at work who used to be nice to you.
 He is probably getting aggressive with you because he’s insecure!
 Do not think that he doesn’t fit the profile; expect the unexpected.